retiman/clj-httpc/Readme.md

 ## Installation

-`clj-http` is available as a Maven artifact from [Clojars](http://clojars.org/clj-http):
+`clj-httpc` is available as a Maven artifact from [Clojars](http://clojars.org/clj-httpc):

     :dependencies
-      [[clj-http "0.1.1"] ...]
+      [[clj-httpc "0.1.1"] ...]

 ## Design

-The design of `clj-http` is inspired by the [Ring](http://github.com/mmcgrana/ring) protocol for Clojure HTTP server applications.
+The design of `clj-httpc` is inspired by the [Ring](http://github.com/mmcgrana/ring) protocol for Clojure HTTP server applications.

-The client in `clj-http.core` makes HTTP requests according to a given Ring request map and returns Ring response maps corresponding to the resulting HTTP response.
-The function `clj-http.client/request` uses Ring-style middleware to layer functionality over the core HTTP request/response implementation.
-Methods like `clj-http.client/get` are sugar over this `clj-http.client/request` function.
+The client in `clj-httpc.core` makes HTTP requests according to a given Ring request map and returns Ring response maps corresponding to the resulting HTTP response.
+The function `clj-httpc.client/request` uses Ring-style middleware to layer functionality over the core HTTP request/response implementation.
+Methods like `clj-httpc.client/get` are sugar over this `clj-httpc.client/request` function.

 ## Development

 To run the tests:

     $ lein deps
-    $ lein run -m clj-http.server
+    $ lein run -m clj-httpc.server
     $ lein test

 ## License